xiaolaa2/ableton-copilot-mcp/README.md

 You can configure the following environment variables:

-- `BASE_PATH`: Specify a custom path for logs and data storage (default: user's home directory)
+- `BASE_PATH`: Specify a custom path for logs and data storage (default: `C:\Users\<YourUsername>\.ableton-copilot-mcp` on Windows or `/home/<YourUsername>/.ableton-copilot-mcp` on Linux/Mac).
+This directory stores:
+  - Log files: Contains operation logs and application status records
+  - Database file: Stores project history, previous states, and other persistent data
+  - Any additional data the application needs to maintain between sessions

+Setting this variable allows you to control where application data is stored, which is useful for backup purposes or when working with multiple configurations.

 ### Cursor Configuration Example